 Finding the right mentor is not easy.
 Fortunately, mentoring can happen in many shapes and forms.
 It can be formal or informal and may change and evolve with changes in your needs.

-Here are three kinds of mentors you should look at.
+The three kinds of mentors you should look at are:

-The dead mentors are the writers who have died a long time ago.
+The dead mentors are those who have died a long time ago.
 But they have left their advice behind in the form of books.
-They are the best kind of mentors because their advice is time tested.
-Besides they can’t say ‘no’ to mentor you.
-They are dead.
+They are the best kind of mentors because their advice is time-tested.
+Besides, they can’t say ‘no’ to mentor you.

 “The best mentors can help us define and express our inner calling,” says Anthony Tjan, CEO of Boston firm Cue Ball Group and author of Good People.
 “But rarely can one person give you everything you need to grow.”